 Participants are also encouraged to attend Chinese, Japanese, and Korean cultural activities during the day and film viewings in the evenings.

-- Pay the $100 non-refundable registration fee and cover travel expenses to and from Bloomington and the cost of up to two meals a day.
+- $80 non-refundable registration fee upon acceptance of application, travel expenses to and from Bloomington, up to two meals a day

-- Read all works to be covered at workshop prior to arrival.
+- Read all works to be covered at workshop prior to attending.

 - Participate in online discussions on the workshop’s Google Groups Web site prior to the workshop.